AviSoori1x/multimodal_LLMs/README.md

 # multimodal_LLMs
-Finetuning BLIP-2/ Flan-T5-xl for caption generation PEFT-LoRA
+Finetuning BLIP-2/ Flan-T5-xl for caption generation PEFT-LoRA.
+Used synthetic images generated using a diffusion model